Yuvalmaster/ML-Hand-Gestures-Classification-Prediction/README.md

 Finally, the processed data, along with the extracted features, are used to train a classification model.

+## Repository Structure
+Here is an overview of the repository's main components:

+* Functions: This folder contains all the necessary MATLAB functions and scripts required for data processing, feature extraction, feature selection, and classification.
+These functions are carefully organized to ensure modularity and reusability.

+* Data Folder: To access the data required for this project, please send me an email.
+Upon request, a link will be provided to access the Data folder, which contains the raw sensor data collected from the wearable device.

+* Train Folder: The Train folder includes preprocessed data that has undergone the necessary steps of sampling, filtering, event triggering, and feature extraction.
+This data is utilized to train the classification model.

+* Test Folder: The Test folder comprises separate datasets used for evaluating the trained classification model's performance.
+These datasets contain unseen samples of sensor data, and the model's predictions are compared with ground truth labels to assess its accuracy.

 ## Accessing the Repository
 To access the data required for this project, including the Data, Train, and Test folders,please send me an email, and I will be glad to provide you with a link that includes all the files.
 Accessing these folders will allow you to explore the dataset used for training and testing the hand gesture prediction model.